-With some yachts, it’s difficult to discern the meaning behind a name.
-That is not the case with “Nirvana”, a 1999 90′ Palmer Johnson.
-In the Buddhist religion, “Nirvana” represents a place of perfect peace & happiness – and that is precisely what this Palmer Johnson has meant for her current owner and what she will undoubtedly mean for her next one.
+It’s difficult sometimes to determine the meaning or significance of a yacht’s name – but that is most definitely not the case with “Nirvana”, a 1999 90′ Palmer Johnson that’s now listed for sale with 26 North Yachts.
+According to practitioners of Buddhism, “Nirvana” signifies a place of sublime tranquility & contentment – and that’s exactly what this Palmer Johnson 90 has meant for her current owner and what she will almost certainly mean for her next one.

 Nirvana’s most unique characteristic is that she is completely wheelchair accessible.
-The yacht has been extensively refitted to make this so.
+This Palmer Johnson 90 has been extensively refitted to make this so.
 A davit on the aft deck has been repurposed as a wheelchair lift, and there’s another lift going from the aft deck to the flybridge.
 An interior elevator goes from the main deck to Nirvana’s guest quarters.
 Furthermore the master head has been completely redesigned, including the installation of a full shower, to accommodate a wheelchair.

 While complete wheelchair accessibility makes Nirvana a rarity, it does not define her.
 First and foremost, she is an exquisitely-constructed long-range cruising boat.
 Her deep-V, Ray Hunt-designed aluminum hull was built to world-class standards.
 Nirvana’s engine room and large MTU motors are unmistakably those of a substantial, proper yacht.
 Custom built at Palmer Johnson’s famed Sturgeon Bay, Wisconsin facility, she is lacking for neither craftsmanship nor pedigree.